-- F is the Factor of Safety (greater than 1.4 is stable, between 1 and 1.4 is considered marginally stable and less than 1 is unstable) - c' is the effective cohesion of soil (where 'soil' is an engineering term for unconsolidated material, in this case peat) - y is the unit weight of the soil - h is the height of the water table relative to the depth of soil - $\gamma_w$ is the unit weight of water - z is the vertical depth of the soil - β is the slope angle - $\varphi'$ is the effective angle of internal friction of the soil - 2.3.2 Site-specific geotechnical input parameters for peat soils within and surrounding the Proposed Scheme are limited to unit weight.
-The quantitative analysis therefore additionally relies on data from published literature and other recent assessments for effective cohesion and angle of internal friction parameters.
-Sensitivity testing has been applied to assess the impact of varying those parameters where site-specific data is unavailable, to provide a guide to the likely stability of peat slopes.
-The parameters chosen are nevertheless considered conservative, and likely to overstate the hazard, rather than understate it. - 2.3.3 Due to the special geotechnical characteristics of peat, which make modelling it as a geotechnical 'soil' problematic, difficulties in geotechnical testing of peat and the limited site-specific data, results of the quantitative analysis should be treated cautiously and only bused as an indication of the relative stability across the study area, under varying geotechnical conditions.
-The results of the stability modelling have, however, also been compared to the semi-quantitative analysis to identify areas where the two methods generated similar results, and where they diverge. - 2.3.4 It is also important to note that the quantitative analysis best replicates stability on slopes where the failure surface is parallel to the slope surface, and the length of the failure is long in comparison to its width.
+- F is the Factor of Safety or 'FoS' (greater than 1.4 is stable, between 1 and 1.4 is considered marginally stable and less than 1 is unstable) - c' is the effective cohesion of soil (where 'soil' is an engineering term for unconsolidated material, in this case peat) - y is the unit weight of the soil - h is the height of the water table relative to the depth of soil - $\gamma_w$ is the unit weight of water - z is the vertical depth of the soil - $\beta$ is the slope angle - $\varphi'$ is the effective angle of internal friction of the soil - 2.3.2 Site-specific geotechnical input parameters for peat soils within and surrounding the Proposed Scheme are limited to unit weight, and due to the timing at which GI laboratory testing results became available, data from Project 7 (Glen Garry to Dalwhinnie) and Project 8 (Dalwhinnie to Crubenmore) of the A9 Dualling Programme, located to the south of the Proposed Scheme, was initially used in the quantitative analysis.
+This was then supplemented with quantitative analysis using the laboratory testing results specific to the Proposed Scheme, but which are again, limited to unit weight. - 2.3.3 The quantitative analysis therefore also additionally relies on data from published literature and other recent assessments for effective cohesion and angle of internal friction parameters.
+Sensitivity testing has been applied to assess the impact of varying those parameters where site-specific data is unavailable, to provide a guide to the likely stability of existing slopes where peat is present.
+The parameters chosen are nevertheless considered conservative and are likely to overstate the hazard, rather than understate it. - 2.3.4 Due to the special geotechnical characteristics of peat, which make modelling it as a geotechnical 'soil' problematic, difficulties in geotechnical testing of peat and the limited site-specific data, results of the quantitative analysis should be treated cautiously and only be used as an indication of the relative stability across the study area, under varying geotechnical conditions.
+The results of the stability modelling have, however, also been compared to the semi-quantitative analysis to identify areas where the two methods generated similar results, and where they diverge. - 2.3.5 It is also important to note that the quantitative analysis best replicates stability on slopes where the failure surface is parallel to the slope surface, and the length of the failure is long in comparison to its width.
 It is therefore most suited to assessment of peat slide (as opposed to bog burst) hazard.
-Furthermore, the quantitative analysis equations can also generate spurious results (e.g. negative FoS) where low unit weights and low slope angles are present, particularly where peat depth is great and the simulated water table is high.
+Furthermore, the quantitative analysis equations can also generate spurious results (e.g. negative FoS) where low unit weights and low slope angles are present, particularly where peat depth is great, unit weights of soil are low and the simulated water table is high.